rayhanadev/crosis4furrets/DOCUMENTATION.md

         -   `[stdin]: fs.ReadStream`: the stdin stream for the client.
         -   `[stdout]: fs.WriteStream`: the stdout stream for the client.
         -   `[stderr]: fs.WriteStream`: the stderr stream for the client.
+        -   `[fetchGovalMetadata]`: a low-level handler to replace crosis4furrets method of fetching Goval Metadata Tokens

 **Example:**